RolandDreger/accessibility-4-indesign/Documentation/accsssibility-4-indesign_documentation.en.md

 The *Accessibility-4-InDesign* plug-in is designed to help you identify and resolve problems at an early stage when creating accessible documents with *Adobe InDesign*.

+## Installation

+Installation is done via the Adobe Creative Cloud application (Stock and Marketplace) or [Adobe Exchange](https://exchange.adobe.com/apps/cc/9e463c3e/accessibility-for-indesign).
+Updates can also be installed via this application.

+## License

+The license purchased via Adobe Exchange (Stock and Marketplace) is a single user license.
+Requests to the OpenAI Large Language Model (LLM) and PDF generation via Acrobat Services API are included.
+(Fair Use Policy) Inquiries regarding an Enterprise license to [roland.dreger@ik.me](mailto:roland.dreger@ik.me).

+The license key is entered in the `Settings` tab of the panel.

 ## Report

 The report lists potential problems during the creation of an InDesign document.
 As a checklist, it can help to keep an eye on the most important accessibility requirements even before the PDF or ePub export.